reframejs/reframe/readme.md

 On the other side of the escape-cost spectrum, there is Meteor.

 It consists of many parts that you can only use if you use the entire Meteor stack.
-For example, you can use its build system only if you use Meteor in its entirety.
+For example, you can use its build system or its server only if you use Meteor in its entirety.
 This means that, if you want to escape Meteor, you will have to re-write all code related to these works-only-with-Meteor parts.

 It has also not been designed with loosely coupled parts;